saagark/lunar-lander/README.md

 ## Next steps/open questions

 1. The reward/last 100 episodes initially goes down before increasing again.
-Need to investigate why this happens.
+Need to investigate why this happens. top ideas: too much exploration (epsilon decay not set optimally), every episode uses the same env seed so not enough learning, maybe hovering gives a good enough reward that the model doesn't know to land until it finally explores that path.
 2. can add early exit once avg reward reaches a avg threshold >2xx points (200 points awarded for proper landing)
 3. interested to know if theres a better defaul weight initialization